Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Results

 To get a quantitative understanding, we calculate the temperature dependence of all gap values self-consistently at fixed values of the interaction parameters and at a fixed doping.
-Expectedly, we see that for a pure nodal $d$-wave ($\Delta^2=0$), the linear-in-$T$ dependence of $\lambda^{-2}$ is evident even in the presence of AFM ground state.
-With slowly turning on the fully gapped triplet pairing, the exponential dependence of $\lambda^{-2}$ appears whose $T$-range of flat or exponential region depends on the relative strength of $\Delta^2/\Delta^1$.
-For $\Delta^1=\Delta^2$, the computed penetration depth shows a fully exponential behavior at all temperatures, which is a hallmark feature of $s$-wave like SC.
-The transition from a pure $d$-wave like $\lambda_{ij}^{-2}(T)$ behavior to nodeless $d$-wave behavior is reported in theory and experimental data of electron doped cuprates.\cite{TanmoyED} Since exponential behavior only appears in the very low-temperature (10-15
+Expectedly, we see that for a pure nodal $d$-wave ($\Delta_{20}=0$), the linear-in-$T$ dependence of $\lambda^{-2}$ is evident even in the presence of AFM ground state.
+With slowly turning on the fully gapped PDW pairing, the exponential dependence of $\lambda^{-2}$ appears whose $T$-range of flat or exponential region depends on the relative strength of $\Delta_{20}/\Delta_{10}$.
+For $\Delta_{10}=\Delta_{20}$, the computed penetration depth shows a fully exponential behavior at all temperatures, which is a hallmark feature of the nodeless SC gap.
+The transition from a pure $d$-wave like $\lambda_{ij}^{-2}(T)$ behavior to nodeless $d$-wave behavior is reported in theory and experimental data of electron doped cuprates.\cite{TanmoyED} Since exponential behavior only appears in the very low-temperature (10-15\% of $T_c$), and the fully gapped structure survives only in the underdoped region where $T_c$ is low, very high-resolution experimental facility is required detect such a behavior.
+Therefore, Bi2212, having higher $T_c$ among others where fully gapped SC state is observed, will be an ideal system to experimentally carry out the penetration depth measurement for this purpose.